vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 We can now check that our certificates mounted on the webserver container using the docker-compose exec command:

-`docker-compose exec webserver ls -la /etc/letsencrypt/live`
+`docker compose exec drupal_nginx ls -la /etc/letsencrypt/live`

 This will show the following directory